Pithikos/docker-enter/README.md

 # Run
 To run you just need to provide the container ID.
-Notice that it even accepts the **short ID** like in docker.
+Notice that it even accepts the short ID of a container.

 ```
 sudo ./docker-enter [-u <user>] [-d <directory>] <container ID>
 ```

-# Move the binary
+# Install
-You probably want to move the file to the appropriate folder so that you can run it directly from a terminal without having to issue the full or relative path of docker-enter each time.

-On Ubuntu:
+With the previous steps you can use docker-enter by giving the full or relative path to it every time.
+If you however want to be able and use it from anywhere on your computer you probably want to move the binary to `/usr/bin`.

 ```
-sudo mv ./docker-enter $(echo $PATH | cut -f1 -d:)
+sudo mv ./docker-enter /usr/bin
 ```

-This will move it to the first bin folder found in $PATH.
-After that you can use docker-enter from wherever in the system.
+Once that is done, you can open a terminal and run docker-enter directly.